gracefulm/zsh-utils/README.md

 - function with fzf
   - **gcd**
     - gcd is a function that enable to move efficiently to a project managed by ghq
+  - **gg**
+    - gg is a function that can search with git grep and use fzf to perform actions such as editing and browsing on the selected files
   - **fbr**
     - fbr is a function that enable to operate git branch efficiently
   - **fcdr**
     - fcdr is a function that can easily move to the directory that you moved in the past
   - **fco**
     - fco is a function that enable to do git checkout easily
+  - **fdi**
+    - fdi is a function that enable to do some actions to docker images
   - **fe**
     - fe is a function that enable to enter the selected container
   - **ff**